teslamint/gitx/README.md

 GitX is for those things.
 Nothing else.
 Nothing else at all.

-Install the command line tool "gitx" or you will not enjoy using gitx.
+Install the command line tool "gitx" (use the GitX Menu) or you will not enjoy using gitx.